BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 - Blog posts tops the list.
   This is a new category this year!

-- The Elm Discourse is both a new category, and came into existence just before this urvey was published.
+- The Elm Discourse is both a new category, and came into existence just before this survey was published.
   (It replaced the elm-discuss mailing list, and has about the same number of respondents.)

-- The Elm Weekly newsletter dropped off since it stopped being published—it's back now, though, and you can sign up at [elmweekly.nl](http://elmweekly.nl/)
+- The Elm Weekly newsletter dropped off since it stopped being published in 2016.
+  It's back now, though, and you can sign up at [elmweekly.nl](http://elmweekly.nl/).

 {{< vegaLite schema="/static/state-of-elm/2018/charts/learning-resources.vega-lite.min.json" >}}